 - 1. Credit from non-regionally accredited colleges and universities - a.
-Before a record from a non-regionally accredited college or university is evaluated: - (1) The student must have earned at least 30 units at an accredited college or university of which 12 units must be in residence at Santa Monica College. - (2) The average GPA in those courses attempted must be at least a 2.0. - (3) The student must file the "Use of Non-Accredited Coursework Petition" with the Admissions and Records Office, indicating which coursework is to be evaluated. - (4) The Admissions and Records Office must have on file an official transcript of the coursework to be evaluated showing subjects, grades, and units. - b.
-Courses completed with a "C" or better grade will be considered for credit.
-Any course taken on a "Pass/No Pass" basis with a grade of "P" shall count toward the degree applicable units provided a "P" is equivalent to a "C" or better.
+Before a record from a non-regionally accredited college or university is evaluated: - (1) The student must have earned at least 30 units at an accredited college or university of which 12 units must be in residence at Santa Monica College.
+Title 5, Section? - (2) The average (?)
+GPA in those courses attempted must be at least a 2.0. - (3) The student must file the "Use of Non-Accredited Coursework Petition" with the Admissions and Records Office, indicating which coursework is to be evaluated. - (4) The Admissions and Records Office must have on file an official transcript of the coursework to be evaluated showing subjects, grades, and units. (?) - b.
+Courses completed with a "C" or better higher grade will be considered for credit.
+Any course taken on a "Pass/No Pass" basis with a grade of "P" shall count toward the degree applicable units provided the "P" is equivalent to a "C" or better.
 Grades and grade points will not be figured in the computation of the grade point average at SMC. - c.
-The total credit awarded for non-regionally accredited coursework will be limited to 15 units, except as noted below: - (1) Religion or theology courses will not be accepted.
+The total credit awarded for non-regionally accredited coursework will be limited to 15 units, except as noted below: - Religion or theology courses will not be accepted. (this can be confusing & example or Title 5, Section ) - (2) A registered nurse, who has a current California nursing license, may be granted 30 units of college credit from a non-regionally accredited college or university as prescribed below:

-- (2) A registered nurse, who has a current California nursing license, may be granted 30 units of college credit from a non-regionally accredited college or university as prescribed below: - (i) All other graduation requirements have been met; the student has successfully completed 30 units of regular college coursework; and the student has met the 12 units in residence requirement. - (ii) Credit given to the student for his or her previous registered nursing coursework will meet the major requirements. - (iii) Credit will be listed on the transcript by subject field and units allowed. - (iv) If coursework at the non-regionally accredited college or university appears to duplicate that completed at an accredited college or university, a reduction of credit will be made. - (v) Credit will not be granted for private, non-regionally accredited correspondence courses. - (vi) Records from colleges or universities that are not fully accredited will be reviewed by the Dean of Enrollment Services.
+- (i) All other graduation requirements have been met; the student has successfully completed 30 units of regular (credit?) college coursework; and the student has met the 12 units in residence requirement. (why here?) - (ii) Credit given to the student for his or her (their) previous registered nursing coursework will meet the major requirements. - (iii) Credit will be listed on the transcript by subject field and units allowed. - (iv) If coursework at the non-regionally accredited college or university appears to duplicate that completed at an accredited college or university, a reduction of non-regionally credit will be made. - (v) Credit will not be granted for private, non-regionally accredited correspondence courses. - (vi) Records from colleges or universities that are not fully accredited will be reviewed by the Dean of Enrollment Services.
 Some may qualify on the same basis as fully accredited colleges and universities. - d.
-Regardless of the number of units awarded for non-accredited coursework, students must complete at least 50% of the units required for the major/or area of emphasis for the degree or certificate at Santa Monica College.

-Petition for Graduation (moved from beginning of regulation)
+Regardless of the number of units awarded for non-accredited coursework, students must complete at least 50% of the units required for the major/or area of emphasis for the degree or certificate at Santa Monica College. - 11) Petition for Graduation (moved from beginning of regulation, where should it go?)